 - Couples who touch more than once a day are 14% more satisfied with their relationship, compared to all couples

 Dr. Justin R. Garcia, Associate Director for Research and Education at The Kinsey Institute, explains why touch is critical to our happiness: “Touch is important for sustaining a healthy relationship, but it’s also necessary for our feelings of connection, safety and overall well-being.
 People who experience regular loving touch benefit from increased oxytocin levels, which has been associated with lower heart rates and lower blood pressure, and over time can decrease a person’s risk for many serious health ailments.
-Scientific research tells us that affective touch is important for our emotional and physical well-being.
+Scientific research tells us that effective touch is important for our emotional and physical well-being.
 The more you connect with others – with even the smallest physical gesture – the happier and healthier you’ll be.”

 So how important is touch in our relationships?
-Weighing in on the survey is world renowned sex and relationship expert Dr. Laura Berman who says that touch is at the heart of intimacy and in fact, can be the first step to helping couples build intimacy.
+Weighing in on the survey is world-renowned sex and relationship expert Dr. Laura Berman who says that touch is at the heart of intimacy and in fact can be the first step to helping couples build intimacy.

 “The Touch Initiative survey from K-Y and The Kinsey Institute shows that 88% of people would like to be touched at least once a week yet so many couples come to see me because their relationship is being threatened by a lack of intimacy,” said Dr. Berman.
 “The first thing I say to those couples is to start touching to connect but it doesn’t have to be a grand gesture.
 Touching to connect and inspire intimacy can be as simple as holding hands or stroking the back of someone’s neck.
 Connection comes from an accumulation of small gestures, and if it’s a loving touch, the specific type of touch isn’t as important as the actual act of touching.”

 The survey was the result of a partnership, called the Touch Initiative, between the Kinsey Institute and K-Y, a leader in sexual well-being and intimacy for nearly 100 years.
-The survey was a first step for K-Y towards achieving its vision to build intimacy in and out of the bedroom by creating special moments between couples.
+The survey was the first step for K-Y towards achieving its vision to build intimacy in and out of the bedroom by creating special moments between couples.
 “We’re very proud to partner with The Kinsey Institute on The Touch Initiative, which is committed to better understanding the power of touch and how it impacts couples’ connectivity and overall well-being,” says Rachel Sexton, Senior Brand Manager for K-Y. “We look forward to leveraging our collective heritage to understand how a little touch is all it takes can help inspire couples to gain more intimacy their lives.”

 Here are 5 tips to increase intimacy as a couple: